Caring For Textiles

 Key Words: The Little Loomhouse, Lou Tate, Kentucky, weaving, hand loom, coverlet, textile preservation, archives, Eleanor Roosevelt, Lou Henry Hoover, Dr. S.W.
 Mather, Berea College, Speed Art Museum

-all photos by Julia Brennan unless otherwise noted.
+All photos by Julia Brennan unless otherwise noted.

 Filed Under: News